Dual Momentum, discovered and popularized by Gary Antonacci, is one of the investment strategies that I endorse and personally use.

 The first is choosing the lookback period you will use to determine your momentum evaluations.
 We'll cover a bit of that in this post.

 It's worth pointing out Antonacci introduces a small twist on the bond part.
-While he uses short-term government bonds (T-bills) when conducting his absolute momentum evaluation, he actually invests in the broad bond universe when the signal is in those T-bills.
+While he uses short-term government bonds (T-bills) when conducting his absolute momentum evaluation, he actually invests in the broad bond universe when the signal is in the risk-free asset.
 This small change increases overall returns over time.

 Choosing Lookback Periods